15 Ways to Celebrate the Season Just South of Indy

 Extras

-There are even more activities like Merry Prairie, breakfasts with Santa, and live Nativity events to fill the season with fun.
+There are even more activities like tree lightings, breakfasts with Santa, and live Nativity events to fill the season with fun.
 Find the full list here.

 Make a weekend of it by staying overnight in Festival Country.